- About Us

-The Infrared process works by using propane mixed with air to increase heat.
-In turn this extreme heat is absorbed by a patented ceramic blanket that when heated emits approximately 18,500 BTU’s per square foot.
-In less than 10 minutes the blanket will heat the asphalt to 350 degrees 2.5″ deep or the surface course in an area as large as 102 square feet per 10 minute heat.
-The infrared heat will not burn the asphalt therefore, the result is asphalt equivalent to fresh plant mix.
-In most cases Fresh Mix is added from a heated hot box to bring the grade of the patch to the proper height.
-The patch is then compacted to form a seamless patch.
+The infrared process works by using propane mixed with air to increase heat.
+In turn, this extreme heat is absorbed by a patented ceramic blanket that, when heated, emits approximately 18,500 BTU's per square foot.
+In less than ten minutes the blanket will heat the asphalt to 350 degrees 2.5" deep or the carfare course in an area as large as 102 square feet per ten minute heat.
+The infrared heat will not burn the asphalt.
+Therefore the result is asphalt equivalent to fresh plant mix.
+In most cases, fresh mix is added from a heated hot box to bring the grade of the patch to the proper height.
+The patch is them compacted to form a seamless patch.

-- Time - Repairs can be made in a fraction of the time of conventional methods.
-Your road parking lot or driveway can be open to traffic immediately after the repair.
+Repairs can be made at a fraction of the time of conventional methods, and your road, parking lot or driveway can be open to traffic immediately after.

-- Cost - the saving realized in materials, manpower and machinery make infrared repair the only choice if you are looking for a great value at less expense than conventional methods.
+Savings realized in materials, manpower and machinery make infrared the only choice if you are looking for greater value over more traditional methods.

 Recycling existing asphalt reduces waste by 80%, and less machinery is required to get the job done... that's something we can all feel good about!